tiendu/tiendu.github.io/_posts/2026-03-08-from-solid-to-modern-arch-eng.md

 Composition models **has-a relationships**.

-Cars **have engines**.\
+Cars have engines.\
-They are not **a type of engine**.
+They are not types of engines.

+When systems grow, modeling behavior as a composition of independent components tends to produce more adaptable designs.

 ---

-## Why This Matters

-Composition leads to systems that are:

--   easier to extend
--   easier to test
--   easier to reason about
--   easier to maintain

-Instead of growing fragile hierarchies, the system grows by **adding components**.

----

 ## Closing Thoughts

-Modern architecture focuses less on designing perfect class hierarchies and more on **managing change**.

-Systems last longer when their core logic is protected from constantly evolving infrastructure.
+Software systems exist in environments that constantly change.

+New databases appear.\
+New frameworks replace old ones.\
+Infrastructure evolves.

+Good architecture does not attempt to eliminate dependencies.

+Instead, it places them where change is safest.

-Just like real vehicles, software systems become more robust when they are built from **replaceable parts**.
+Just like real vehicles, resilient software systems are built from replaceable parts.

 Protect the core.\
-Make dependencies explicit.\
-Compose systems from interchangeable components.
+Define clear boundaries.\
+Let the edges evolve.

+The center of the system should change slowly.

+Everything else should be free to move.
 > Build software so the center stays stable while the outside keeps moving.